-Our world is full of surprises, mystical wonders and natural beauty which are often or not left undiscovered.
-And since we love discovering the unknown here at Secret, we decided to uncover some phenomenal places you may not know existed.
+Our world is full of surprises, mystical wonders, and natural beauty which are often or not left unexplored.
+And since we love discovering the unknown here at Secret, we decided to uncover some phenomenal places you may not know even exist.
 From underwater cities to a theme park inside a mine…we’ve found it all across the globe.
-Prepare to have your mind blown by 13 of the world’s most phenomenal places you need to visit.
+Prepare to have your mind blown by 15 of the most undiscovered places worldwide.

 1. Lake Retba, Senegal

-We know about many famous pink lakes worldwide, but this pink lake, Lac Rose, in Senegal is a lesser-known phenomenal places.
-It is separated from the Atlantic Ocean by a strip of narrow sand dunes, and is high in salt, like the renowned Dead Sea, so you can expect to be able to unwind and float across the lake.
+We know about many famous pink lakes, but this pink lake – Lac Rose – in Senegal, is one of the most undiscovered places worldwide.
+It is separated from the Atlantic Ocean by a strip of narrow sand dunes, and is high in salt, like the renowned Dead Sea, so you can expect to unwind and float across the lake.
 Indeed, it is perfect for swimming since the micro-algae is harmless to humans.
 Be sure to visit between November and June, when the lake is at its redness pigmentation due to absorbing sunlight.

-Discover the extraordinary natural underground man-made formation at Turda Salt Mine in the oldest settlement in Romania.
+Discover the extraordinary natural underground man-made formation at Turda Salt Mine – in the oldest settlement in Romania.
 Salina Turda will take you on a magical experience that combines modern facilities with the work of miners.
-Let loose and explore the Salt Museum, take a boat ride on the mine lake, watch movies in the Amphitheatre, play at the unreal amusement park, just to name a few activities.
+Let loose and explore the Salt Museum, take a boat ride on the mine lake, watch movies in an Amphitheatre, play at the iconic underground amusement park, just to name a few activities.
 Certainly, you’ll find no other place like this in the world.

 📍 Aleea Durgăului 7, Turda 401106, Romania